ORISONO

 Journal

-How ORISONO truly champions young Swiss filmmaking talent.
+How ORISONO truly advances young Swiss filmmaking talent.

 Learning by Doing: Internships with Real Responsibility

-Anyone starting an internship at ORISONO won't end up in the archives or at the photocopier.
-The concept is clear: immerse yourself instead of just watching.
-Interested junior professionals are given the opportunity to experience the complete lifecycle of a film firsthand.
+Whoever starts an internship at ORISONO does not end up in the archives or at the copier.
+The concept is clear: Immerse instead of observe.
+Interested young professionals are given the opportunity to experience the complete life cycle of a film up close.
 This begins in pre-production, where ideas are structured and shooting schedules are forged.
-It continues through the often hectic shooting days on set and leads deep into post-production, where the raw footage is transformed into the finished film.
+It continues on the often hectic shooting days on set and leads deep into post-production, where the raw material is transformed into the finished film.

 Perhaps the most exciting element for many interns is the opportunity to contribute their own creative ideas.
 At ORISONO, the door is not closed when it comes to personal short film projects.
-On the contrary: the infrastructure and the team's experience are used to support these individual visions.
-Whoever wants to tell a story will often find an open ear and practical help here, to get from script to first shot.
+On the contrary: the infrastructure and the team's experience are used to support these personal visions.
+Those who want to tell a story often find an open ear and practical help here to go from script to the first shot.

 This culture of "co-creation" fosters a dynamic from which both sides benefit.
-The young filmmakers gain practical experience and build their portfolio, while ORISONO brings fresh impetus and new perspectives into the house.
-It is a give and take on equal terms, which shows that support works best when trust is given and room for experimentation is left.
+The young filmmakers gain practical experience and build their portfolio, while ORISONO brings in a breath of fresh air and new perspectives.
+It is a give and take on equal terms, demonstrating that support works best when trust is given and space for experimentation is allowed.

 Malin Keller